Mavinkea/jqvmap/README.md

 those selected countries.
 Made by Aril Mavinkere, Erica Troge, and Jessica Zeng.

 The original vector map open source can be found at [jqvmap.com.](http://jqvmap.com)

+Our project can be found on the [Stony Brook Study Abroad Website](http://www.stonybrook.edu/commcms/studyabroad/outgoing/programs/index)